tsgates/arch-wiki-markdown/wiki/Persistent_block_device_naming.md

 by-uuid, by-id and by-path.
 The following sections describes what the different persistent naming methods are and how they are used.

-Here is a good command for viewing all the information.
+Here is a good command for viewing all the information:

-    # lsblk -f
+    $ lsblk -f

     NAME   FSTYPE LABEL    UUID                                 MOUNTPOINT
     sda